 I keep hearing bigotry coming from Trump and his supporters.
 Racist and sexist and xenophobic and crude speech.
 Then, when the comments hit the headlines, the silence — the ensuing deafening silence by many of Christian brothers and sisters, many who are Republicans, MANY WHO ARE CHRISTIAN LEADERS.

-Where are you?
-Because this Christian feels outraged.
-True, real, utter, rage.
-Feelings of shock.
-Not merely at what is being said by the explicit bigots; I’m in shock mostly at the apathy, the lack of outrage, the cowardice.
+I’m in shock mostly at the apathy, the lack of outrage, the cowardice.

 Do we not remember that Hitler’s promise to “make Germany great again” was predicated on white supremacy and nationalism?
 And did we forget that millions of German Christians (including pastors) sat in silence as he spent years campaigning?